hsoft/xibless/docs/api/view.rst

         Sets the view autoresizing mask.
 The corner you specify will be the corner the view "stick to" when its parent view is resized.
 If growX and/or growY is ``True``, the view will grow or shrink with its parent view.

+        Note that with views that have a fixed height or a fixed width, ``growY`` and ``growX`` arguments will have respectively no effect and will always be set to ``False``.
+This is to avoid weird anchor rules in layouts with fillers.
+If you want to override the fixed nature or a view's size, make sure you override the appropriate flag where supported (for example :attr:`TextField.fixedHeight`) before you call ``setAnchor()``.

 Box